 The PRTG system includes two port monitoring sensors.
 One homes in on a specified port on a particular device, the other will check a range of port numbers.
 This tool only monitors TCP ports.
 The port range sensor has one extra feature that the single port sensor does not have.
 You can set it to check the port with TLS protection.
 Both sensors report on the response time of the port and whether it is open or closed.

 PRTG includes network traffic analysis tools to help you troubleshoot delivery speeds.
-The tool includes a range of traffic monitoring techniques including trace route to a destination and a Ping sweep, which will give you the response times to each node on your network.
+The tool includes a range of traffic monitoring techniques including route tracing to a destination with Traceroute and a Ping sweep, which will give you the response times to each node on your network.
 A packet sniffing utility can tell you which applications and endpoints are producing excessive traffic and you can query network devices to see which are congested to the point of queuing.

 Paessler built a tool that covers servers and applications as well as network statuses, port response times, and services to monitor all conditions that can cause software performance problems.
 If you’ve got VMs on your network, PRTG can sort through their underlying connections, services, servers, and operating software.
 That monitoring is constant, so you will be able to trace back through events to spot the source of any performance issues.